Our Vision and Mission

 We are currently in the process of applying for 501C3 tax exempt status.

 The Returning Veterans of Diablo Valley logo represents transition.
 Imagine the outer triangles being in flux, moving clockwise around a center core.
 In the very early years of our conception in 2010, it was designed to reflect a coming and going, a moving and returning.
 If you notice, the graphic is also the VFW logo inverted – as if it fell in on itself and came out the other side of a black hole.
 We wanted to create an organization that connected with the culture and needs of modern era returning Veterans.
 Since our creation, it has also taken on another meaning.
 A shield, or shell of protection – in the same way that a turtle shell protects a turtle from predators – our shield is our community.
 We hope that it will take on its own meaning for you!

 Why can transitions be difficult?

 The first member of Returning Veterans of Diablo Valley was Michael Mark Anthony of Berkeley, California.

 Michael was a U.S. Army combat medic who served in Vietnam with the 1st Infantry Division.
 He later served his community as an honorary Berkeley Police Officer, and “mayor” of his neighborhood street.
-He was a loving and inspiring man, and understood the power of connection.
+He was a loving and inspiring man who understood the power of connection.
 He could often be found at his home during surprise visits wearing the RVDV t-shirt.
-He believed in our mission and is proof that no matter how long ago our experiences were, we are often always in search of a return back home.
+He believed in our mission and is proof that no matter how long ago our experiences were, we are often always in search of belonging and a returning back home.
 Michael passed away on September 11th, 2018.
 He is survived by his husband Ron Wells.

 On Memorial Day 2012, he shared this: